Help! I Can’t Get Dog Urine Smell Out of My Carpet

 A good carpet cleaning company should have a pretty good feel for when this is going to be necessary.
 We’ve done more than enough of these jobs to know before we even begin the work what we should recommend to our customers.

 How to Replace the Damaged Carpet Pad

-Replacing carpet pad is a bit of a headache.
-All the furniture must be removed, then the carpet must be taken off the pad and set aside.
+First all the furniture must be removed, then the carpet must be taken off the pad and set aside.
 The old carpet pad is thrown out.
 If the subfloor is damaged by urine, we strongly recommend sealing the subfloor with Kilz or an odor blocking oil-based paint.

 Is This Approach to Removing Dog Urine from Carpet Foolproof?